When was the last time you bought a computer program? If it's been a while, you won't believe how expensive they are. Many of them cost $100 or more.

 Or, these days, you could spend money on a monthly subscription.
 They'll lure you in with a manageable monthly cost, like $10.
 But that adds up real fast.
 In just one year, you're spending $120.

-Fortunately, there are really talented programmers out there creating free versions of these programs.
+Fortunately, there are talented programmers who create free versions of programs that do the same thing that the expensive brand-names do.
 We're not talking about terrible knockoffs.
 These are highly polished, easy-to-use programs that you might like even more than the originals.

 So, if you like to save money but don't want to skimp on quality, check out these free computer programs.